xpol/old.xpol.github.com/source/_posts/2012-07-26-detect-if-bat-file-is-running-via-double-click-or-from-cmd-window.markdown

 ## Solution

-I googled for answers, and I found [thisstackoverflow question][stackoverflow-5859854].
+I googled for answers, and I found [this stackoverflow question][stackoverflow-5859854].
 The answer says:

 `%cmdcmdline%` gives the exact command line used to start the current Cmd.exe.